tytydraco/yessleep/out/Im_only_allowed_to_see_my_girlfriend_during_the_day_NEVER_AT_NIGHT_Part_1.md

 Shopping for a ring for your girlfriend is hard, but if your girlfriend is a millionaire who can buy herself anything she wants, it is damn near impossible.
 For me this isn’t about being showy or diamond cut and clarity (subjects I come to know intimately through the ring shopping process), it’s about finding a ring worthy of Elisa.
 This comes in the form of a three-carat, vintage, Asscher cut, yellow diamond set in white gold that I win in an auction at Christie’s.
 I outbid a countess and famous collector for it and I emerge from the auction house holding the box, feeling like a champion.

-As I walk up 5th Avenue, I run into a drunken Jimmy.
-The worst kind of Jimmy.
+As I walk up 5th Avenue, I run into a drunken Jimmy, the worst kind of Jimmy.

 “Well look at who we have here… William ‘never-has-time-for-a-martini-with-the boys’ Claiborne,” he says, a lot too loud.